mustafasadir/Pig_Game/README.md

 1. Navigate to a directory where you want to clone our repository
 2. git clone https://github.com/mustafasadir/Pig_Game.git
 3. Download the requirements.txt
-4. To play the game: python Game.py
+4. To play the game enter in the terminal: python Game.py

 How to get the code coverage:
 1. First do the following in the terminal: Pip install coverage